TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 # TypeDoc

 TypeDoc is an independent open source project.
-Like API Extractor it generates API reference documentation for TypeScript projects.
+Like API Extractor, it generates API reference documentation for TypeScript projects.
 Unlike API Extractor, it operates directly on the TypeScript source code and outputs html for a fully functional static website.
 No need to insert it carefully into your build pipeline.
 No worries about finding a compatible Markdown publishing pipeline.

 TypeDoc is [highly configurable](https://typedoc.org/options/) and supports an ecosystem of [plugins](https://typedoc.org/guides/plugins/) and [themes](https://typedoc.org/guides/themes/).